anycable/anycable/README.md

 <img align="right" height="150" width="129"
      title="AnyCable logo" src="https://docs.anycable.io/assets/images/logo.svg">

-AnyCable allows you to use any WebSocket server (written in any language) as a replacement for your Ruby server (such as Faye, ActionCable, etc).
+AnyCable allows you to use any WebSocket server (written in any language) as a replacement for your Ruby server (such as Faye, Action Cable, etc).

 AnyCable uses the same protocol as ActionCable, so you can use its [JavaScript client](https://www.npmjs.com/package/actioncable) without any monkey-patching.